-1.2 Policy context
+I.2 Policy Context

-- This policy is implemented in accordance with our compliance with the statutory guidance from the Department for Education, 'Keeping Children Safe in Education' 2022 (KCSIE) which requires individual schools and colleges to have an effective child protection policy. - This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004 and related guidance.
-This includes but is not limited to: - Keeping Children Safe in Education 2022 (KCSIE) - Working Together to Safeguard Children 2018 (WTSC) - Ofsted: Education Inspection Framework' - Framework for the Assessment of Children in Need and their Families 2000 - Kent and Medway Safeguarding Children Procedures - Early Years and Foundation Stage Framework 2021 (EYFS) - The Education Act 2002

-- Education and Inspections Act 2006 - The Education (Independent School Standards) Regulations 2014 - The Non-Maintained Special Schools (England) Regulations 2015 - The Human Rights Act 1998 - The Equality Act 2010 (including the Public Sector Equality Duty) - Section 175 of the Education Act 2002 requires school governing bodies, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of all children who are pupils at a school, or who are students under 18 years of age.
-Such arrangements will have to have regard to any guidance issued by the Secretary of State. - ASPIRE will continue to follow government guidance in response to the coronavirus (Covid-19) pandemic; regardless of the action required, our safeguarding principles will always remain the same.
-We will amend this policy and our approaches, as necessary. - ASPIRE recognise that as a result of the Covid-19 pandemic, some members of our community may have been exposed to a range of adversity and trauma including bereavement, anxiety and in some cases experienced increased welfare and/or safeguarding risks.
+- This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004 and related guidance.
+This includes but is not limited to: - DfE Keeping Children Safe in Education 2022 (KCSIE) - Working Together to Safeguard Children 2018 (WTSC) - Ofsted: Education Inspection Framework' - Framework for the Assessment of Children in Need and their Families 2000) - Kent and Medway Safeguarding Children Procedures (Online) - Early Years and Foundation Stage Framework 2021 (EYFS) - The Education Act 2002 - The Education (Independent School Standards) Regulations 2014 - The Non-Maintained Special Schools (England) Regulations 2015 - The Human Rights Act 1998 - The Equality Act 2010 (including the Public Sector Equality Duty) - Section 175 of the Education Act 2002 requires school governing bodies, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of all children who are pupils at a school, or who are students under 18 years of age.
+Such arrangements will have to have regard to any guidance issued by the Secretary of State. - West Borough Primary School will continue to follow government guidance in response to the coronavirus (Covid-19) pandemic; regardless of the action required, our safeguarding principles will always remain the same.
+We will amend this policy and our approaches, as necessary. - West Borough Primary School recognise that as a result of the Covid-19 pandemic, some members of our community may have been exposed to a range of adversity and trauma including bereavement, anxiety and in some cases experienced increased welfare and/or safeguarding risks.
 We will work with local services, such as health and the local authority, to ensure necessary support is in place.

-1.3 Definition of safeguarding
+1.3 Definition of Safequarding

 - In line with KCSIE 2022, safeguarding and promoting the welfare of children is defined for the purposes of this policy as:

-- protecting children from maltreatment
+- protecting children from maltreatment;

-- o preventing impairment of children's mental and physical health or development
+- o preventing impairment of children's mental and physical health or development;

-- ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and
+- o ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and

 - o taking action to enable all children to have the best outcomes.

 - The school acknowledges that safeguarding includes a wide range of specific issues including (but not limited to):

 - Abuse and neglect

 - Bullying, including cyberbullying

-- Child-on-child abuse
+- Child on child abuse

 - Children with family members in prison

 - Children Missing Education (CME)

 - Child missing from home or care

 - Child Sexual Exploitation (CSE)

 - Child Criminal Exploitation (CCE)

 - Contextual safeguarding (risks outside the family home)

 - County lines and gangs

 - Domestic abuse

 - Drugs and alcohol misuse

 - Fabricated or induced illness

-- Faith abuse
+- o Faith abuse

-- Gender based abuse and violence against women and girls
+- o Gender based abuse and violence against women and girls

 - Hate

 - Homelessness

-- Human trafficking and modern slavery
+- o Human trafficking and modern slavery

 - Mental health

 - Nude or semi-nude image sharing, aka youth produced/involved sexual imagery or "Sexting"

 - Online safety

+- o Peer on peer abuse

-- Preventing radicalisation and extremism
+- o Preventing radicalisation and extremism

 - Private fostering

 - o Relationship abuse

-- o Serious violence
+- Serious Violence

-- Sexual violence and sexual harassment
+- o Sexual Violence and Sexual Harassment

-- So-called 'honour-based' abuse, including Female Genital Mutilation (FGM) and forced marriage
+- So-Called honour-based abuse including Female Genital Mutilation (FGM) and forced marriage

-- o 'Upskirting'
+- Upskirting